materiaraiding/materiaraiding-old/_ultimate/uwu.md

 The {% glossary MT %} will go to the left side of the Ultima Weapon facing in (east), and the rest of the party will stack on the right (west) facing the boss.
 The {% glossary OT %} will be tethered to a random DPS - this is just like the one during Ifrit nails, where they must stay grouped together.
 With the party minus the {% glossary MT %} stacked together, it will naturally resolve.

 The Ultima Weapon will cast a series of 7x {% glossary Tumults %} while the {% glossary MT %} will be targeted for {% glossary Viscous Aetheroplasm %} and will need to take this away from the party.
 Once {% glossary MT %} receives the aetheroplasm, the {% glossary OT %} needs to provoke.
-This ensures that MT will take both the {% glossary Viscous Aetheroplasm %} and the {% glossary Homing Laser %} (as they are now 2nd aggro) and this will be **taken with their invulnerability**.
+This ensures that MT will take both the {% glossary Viscous Aetheroplasm %} and the {% glossary Homing Lasers %} (as they are now 2nd aggro) and this will be **taken with their invulnerability**.
 The timing for the invulnerability is just after the upcoming scream for {% glossary Feather Rain %}.

 Garuda and her sisters spawn - Garuda will use **Mistral Shriek** dealing heavy raidwide damage, followed by her sisters with two sets of {% glossary Feather Rain %}.
 This is very high damage output and healers will need to spend heavily to ensure the party survives.
 The party should stay stacked together and dodge {% glossary Feather Rain %} by moving counter-clockwise around the boss.
 Being careful to avoid the {% glossary MT %} side of the boss.